U.N. nuclear inspectors hope to end deadlock with Iran

 "Iran knows that in order to pave a way to a comprehensive solution those questions need to be answered," said former IAEA chief inspector Olli Heinonen, now at Harvard University's Belfer Center for Science and International Affairs.

-Iran says its nuclear program is for peaceful electricity generation and that it will never develop atomic arms.
+Iran says its nuclear programme is for peaceful electricity generation and that it will never develop atomic arms.

 Tehran could make sanctions relief more likely if it would "immediately cooperate with the IAEA on inspections of key sites, including Parchin, and to ensure that past weapons-related experiments have been discontinued", the Arms Control Association, a U.S. research and advocacy group, said.